Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Introduction

 \section{Introduction}

-With the proliferation of online products and services, users have ready access to content, products and services drawn from a vast corpus of candidates.
-To reduce information overload and to satisfy the diverse needs of users, personalized \emph{recommender systems (RSs)} play a vital role in reducing information overload and helping users navigate this space.
+With the proliferation of online platforms, users have ready access to content, products and services drawn from a vast corpus of candidates.
+Personalized \emph{recommender systems (RSs)} play a vital role in reducing information overload and helping users navigate this space.
 It is widely recognized that users rarely have a single intent or interest when interacting with an RS~\citep{WestonWY13_MaxMF, PalEZZRL20_PinnerSage, CenZZZYT20_ComiRec}.
-To enhance personalization, recent work focuses on discovering a user's multiple interests and recommending items that cover several of their interests~\citep{CenZZZYT20_ComiRec, TanZYLZYH21_SINE, LiLWXZHKCLL19_MIND}.
+To enhance personalization, recent work focuses on discovering a user's multiple interests and recommending items that attempt to span their interests~\citep{CenZZZYT20_ComiRec, TanZYLZYH21_SINE, LiLWXZHKCLL19_MIND}.
 However, this is challenging for two reasons.
-First, user interests are diverse and dynamic: diversity makes it hard to detect all interests, while their dynamic nature renders determining which user interest is active at any given time quite difficult.
+First, user interests are diverse and dynamic: diversity makes it hard to detect all interests, while their dynamic nature renders determining which user interest is active at any given time quite difficult~\cite{diversity_survey}.
 Second, it is hard to retrieve items related to niche interests due to the popularity bias~\citep{bias_recsys_survey}.

 User representation is a fundamental design choice in any RS.
-A key component in capturing multiple interests is a representation that naturally encodes user's diverse preferences.
 The most widely used strategy for user modeling is the \textit{single-point user representation (SUR)}, which uses a single point in an item embedding space to represent the user.
-The user's affinity for an item is obtained using some distance (e.g., inner product, cosine similarity) with the point representing the item.
-However, SUR often limits accuracy and diversity of item retrieval~\citep{zhang2023mirn}; hence, most RSs generally use high-dimensional embedding vectors (with high computation cost).
+The user's affinity for an item is obtained using some distance measure (e.g., inner product, cosine similarity) with the point representing the item.
+However, SUR can limit the accuracy and diversity of item retrieval~\citep{zhang2023mirn}; hence, most RSs generally use high-dimensional embedding vectors (with high computation cost).